If you've had trouble opening a current account at a major bank, it's understandable that you may be worried and unsure who you can turn to.

 This means that you have to put money onto it in order to spend it, so in essence you are only able to spend money that you have available in the first place.

 You can put money on the card using wages or benefits and add it by setting up a standing order, visiting any Post Office branch or informing your employer that you want your wages paid straight to the account.

-You should make a guaranteed current account comparison to see which company offers to best account for you.
+You should make a guaranteed current account comparison to see which company offers the best account for you.

 Can you get a debit card with a guaranteed account?

 It is possible with a few accounts to get a cash card or debit card that you can use for many everyday tasks, like withdrawing money from an ATM, setting up debit or standing order payments and making cash transfer to other accounts.

 While these cash cards provide an alternative if you still want to have an account with a bank and have found it tricky to get an ordinary account, you must check what charges apply and be aware that you won't be able to get an overdraft.

 When you compare guaranteed bank accounts you'll soon see that most of them charge a monthly fee for using the service.
 This is because these accounts are seen as being more risky for companies to provide and are generally offered to less profitable customers.

 It's more costly for the company to offer pre-paid accounts with low turnovers, especially as there's no way they can make money through interest rates - that's why they put charges in place for supplying the account.